DataDog/integrations-core/mapr/README.md

 * **The Agent is on a crash loop after configuring the MapR integration**

-    There are been a few cases where the C library within *mapr-streams-python* is segfaulting and it was all explained by permissions issues.
+    There have been a few cases where the C library within *mapr-streams-python* segfaults, and they were explained by permissions issues.
 Make sure the `dd-agent` user has read permission on the ticket file, that the `dd-agent` user is able to run maprcli commands when the MAPR_TICKETFILE_LOCATION environment variable points to the ticket.

 * **The integration seems to work correctly but doesn't send any metric**.

-    First make sure to let the Agent run for at least a couple of minutes as the integration pulls data from a topic and MapR needs to push data into that topic.
+    Make sure to let the Agent run for at least a couple of minutes, as the integration pulls data from a topic and MapR needs to push data into that topic.
-    If that doesn't help, but running the Agent manually with `sudo` shows data this is once again some permission issues.
-Double check everything, in the end the `dd-agent` Linux user should be able to use a locally stored ticket allowing it to run queries against MapR as user X (which may or may not be `dd-agent` itself).
-And user X needs to have the `consume` permission on the `/var/mapr/mapr.monitoring/metricstreams` stream.
+    If that doesn't help, but running the Agent manually with `sudo` shows data, this is a problem with permissions.
+Double check everything.
+The `dd-agent` Linux user should be able to use a locally stored ticket, allowing it to run queries against MapR as user X (which may or may not be `dd-agent` itself).
+Additionally, user X needs to have the `consume` permission on the `/var/mapr/mapr.monitoring/metricstreams` stream.

 * **You see the message `confluent_kafka was not imported correctly ...`**